WordOps/docs.wordops.net/docs/commands/clean.md

 wo clean [options]
 ```

-If options are empty, default is `--all`.
+If options are empty, default is `--fastcgi`.

 optional arguments | description
 ------------------ | -------------------------